-Our editorial board includes people from the East and West Midlands and from a range of political backgrounds, as well as several who have no political loyalties.
+Our editorial board includes people from a range of political backgrounds, as well as several who have no political loyalties.

 We encourage our authors, all of whom are volunteers, to write about the things that energise them.
 New writers are welcome and we invite contributions from those with specific areas of expertise.
 We also welcome contributions from those with differing views and perspectives in order to encourage debate.